Biodiversity describes the variety of plant and animal life on the earth as a whole or in a particular habitat.

 The surrounding habitats include botanically rich fens, home to the rare swallowtail butterfly, Norfolk hawker dragonfly and the bittern.
 Wet woodlands, full of bird and invertebrate life, and grazing marshes with their unique aquatic plant and animal communities, make the Broads one of the most wildlife-rich areas in the family of national parks.

 This fragile landscape has come under increasing pressure from a variety of sources in the last century including habitat loss and fragmentation, pollution of waterways and increasing threats from non-native species.
 Rising sea levels associated with climate change have also seen a decline in species and habitats.

 We are a key partner in the Broads Biodiversity Partnership which provides a focal point for the delivery of nature conservation in the Broads.
-We are committed to halting and reversing this decline in species and habitats and the Broads Biodiversity Framework and Broads Biodiversity Audit sets out the main habitats, species and management challenges.
+We are committed to halting and reversing this decline in species and habitats and the Broads Biodiversity Action Plan and Broads Biodiversity Audit sets out the main habitats, species and management challenges.

 In recent years, the emphasis has changed to considering whole ecosystems and the benefits they provide us such as clean water, food and enjoyment.
 The latest Broads Biodiversity and Water Strategy sets out priorities for improving the Broads ecosystem and links to other guiding strategies for the Broads.
 The Action Plan sets out what work we need to do with partners to conserve and enhance the wildlife and habitats of the Broads for future generations.

 A potential habitat creation map identifies possible new habitats according to their location and connectivity to semi-natural areas, designated sites, watercourses and the underlying peat resource.

 Our work also involves the control of non-native species such as American Mink, Floating Pennywort and Himalayan Balsam.
 You can read more of the impact of these species on biodiversity on our non-native species page.